perrin4869/react-stay-scrolled/README.md

 Type: `number`, default: `0`

 Defines an error margin, in pixels, under which `stayScrolled` will still scroll to the bottom

-### options.onStayScrolled

-Type: `function(scrolled)`

-Fires after executing `stayScrolled`, notifies back whether or not the component is scrolled down.
-Useful to know if you need to notify the user about new messages

 #### scrolled